 Working Together to Ensure Child Support Gets Paid

 Most child support in Oregon is collected voluntarily, but unfortunately that’s not always the situation.
-When this happens, as the Oregon Child Support Program, the Oregon Department of Justice and local District Attorneys are forced to take legal action.
-The Child Support Program has tools to enforce child support and medical support orders.
-These include:
+When parents owe arrears or don’t pay through income withholding or other voluntary ways, the Oregon Child Support Program can take action to collect support.
+We have tools available to enforce child support and medical support orders.
+These may include:

 - collecting federal or state tax refunds and other types of federal payments to pay past-due support.

 - placing a lien against property owned by the parent if that property is in Oregon.
 This means the property cannot be sold with a clear title until the past-due support has been paid.